-A RELATIONSHIP BASED ON FANTASY = UNREALISTIC/IDEALISTC EXPECTATIONS = ADDICTIVE LOVE
+A RELATIONSHIP BASED ON UNREALISTIC and IDEALISTIC EXPECTATIONS = ADDICTIVE LOVE

-One of the unhealthy core issues for the love addict, which contributes to a great deal of dissatisfaction and disillusionment, stems from entering romantic relationships with unrealistic expectations about their partner, and how the relationship could be or should be.
+Realistic expectations help to form the basis for healthy love.
+One of the unhealthy core issues for the love addict, which contributes to a great deal of dissatisfaction and disillusionment, stems from entering romantic relationships with unrealistic expectations about their partner and how the relationship could be or should be.

 Here are a few examples of unrealistic expectations common for love addicts:

-- My partner should always give me unconditional positive regard and constant reinforcement- so I can feel worthy, valuable, and loved.
+- My partner should always give me unconditional positive regard and constant reinforcement to feel worthy, valuable, and loved.

-- My partner should always take responsible for all my feelings, happiness, and well being.
+- My partner should continually take responsibility for my feelings, happiness, and well-being.

-- My partner should always compliment me- and always tell me he/she loves me.
+- My partner should always compliment me and tell me he/she loves me.

 - My partner should be the person I imagine him/her to be- or- the person I want him/her to be (think fantasy).

-- My partner and I should have all the same likes, beliefs, wants, and needs.
+- My partner and I should have the same likes, beliefs, wants, and needs.

-- My partner should be able to know what I am thinking, feeling; and always know my wants and needs.
+- My partner should be able to know what I am thinking and feeling and always know my wants and needs.